Brian Abel Ragen

 CURRENT PROFESSIONAL MEMBERSHIPS

-Association of Literary Scholars,Critics, and Writers (Life Member)
+Association of Literary Scholars and Critics (Life Member)

 Conference on Christianity and Literature (Life Member)